No Bad Days

 Special to Official Kids Mag * Photos by Beth Hall

-Evan Lee, never meets a stranger.
+Evan Lee, one of our kid heroes, never meets a stranger.
 From the moment you see him, his bright smile, positive personality and bright green walker instantly draw you into conversation with him.
 Before you know it, you’ve made a new friend.